drea-wichman/case-studies/case-studies/agco-ransomware-2022.md

 This is the one area AGCO handled reasonably well.
 Once they discovered the attack they moved fast: shutting systems down to stop the spread, going public the next day, notifying affected employees, and working with law enforcement and authorities across multiple countries.
 Not perfect, but organized.

 **Recover — Partial**
 Recovery took about two weeks which for most industries might be acceptable.
 During planting season it was devastating.
-The length of the recovery also raises questions about whether AGCO had proper backups in place — because a prepared company should not need two weeks to get back online.
+The length of the recovery also raises questions about whether AGCO had proper backups in place.
+A prepared company should not need two weeks to get back online.

 ## Recommendations
 Based on the failures identified, the following measures could have reduced the likelihood and impact of this attack:

 **Act on threat intelligence:** When the FBI issues an industry-specific warning it should trigger an immediate internal review.
 Who received it, did it reach leadership, and what changed as a result?
 AGCO had two warnings and no visible response.
-Organizations need a formal process for receiving, escalating, and acting on threat intelligence, not just filing it away.
+Organizations need a formal process for receiving, escalating, and acting on threat intelligence not just filing it away.

 **Implement network segmentation:** Manufacturing systems, corporate IT, and regional networks should be isolated from each other.
 If one segment gets hit, the rest stay up.
 This is architecture that could have contained the AGCO attack to a fraction of the damage it caused.